gyyang/multitask/README.md

 # MultiTask Network

+## Dependencies
+The training code is only tested in Tensorflow 1.5.0 and Python 2.7.

+Scikit-learn (http://scikit-learn.org/stable/) is necessary for many analyses.

+The seaborn package (https://seaborn.pydata.org/) is needed to correctly plot some analysis results.

 ## Reproducing results from the paper
 All analysis results from the paper can be reproduced from paper.py